 - 1/8 teaspoon salt

-- Preheat the oven to 325°F. Grease a cookie sheet so macaroons won’t stick.
+- Preheat the oven to 325°F. Grease a cookie sheet.

-- Drop about 3 tbsp of the coconut mixture on the cookie sheet and form the cookies into the shape of a bird nest.
+- Drop about 2 tablespoonfuls of the coconut mixture on the cookie sheet and form the cookies into the shape of a bird nest.
 Push down in the middle to make an indent.

 - Bake for 20 minutes, or until slightly golden brown.
 Cool the cookies on the baking sheet until they are firm & set (otherwise they will fall apart).
 Then place on a cooling rack.

-- When the cookies are completely cooled, add a tbsp of Nutella in the center of each one.
-Then add two eggs on top of the Nutella on each cookie.
+- When the cookies are completely cooled, add one tablespoonful of Nutella in the center of each nest.
+Then add three mini eggs on top of the Nutella on each cookie.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.